robinmahieu/modmail-plugins/README.md

 This plugin is intended to assign roles by clicking reactions.

 Please note that this plugin does not provide the usual reaction roles.
+Instead, it allows server staff to assign roles to regular members when they open a thread.
+This could be useful when roles are only supposed to be assigned after explicit approval.

 ### Supporters